The Kennel Club has approved a new official DNA testing scheme

 certificates of any future progeny of the dog, and also on the

 Health Test Results Finder on the Kennel Club website.
-Results for

-submit copies of the DNA certificates themselves.
+will need to submit copies of the DNA certificates

 If the owner includes the original registration certificate for